Analyzing the Prediction: B2B Companies and LinkedIn Lead Generation

-Many B2B companies will secure their largest lead within three weeks of consistent organic posting on LinkedIn, driven by recent algorithm changes.
+Many B2B companies will secure their largest lead within three weeks of consistent organic posting on LinkedIn, attributed to algorithm changes.

 Signal Score